its-1p2d/Align2Custom/README.md

  - alignment to a local transform orientation
  - alignment to the camera orientation

-Most of the time these methods become limited when working on a complicated mesh or a complicated scene.

-This add-on bypasses these limits by offering 2 custom alignment features for the 3D view :
+This add-on offers 2 custom alignment features for the 3D view :
  - alignment to the 3D cursor orientation
  - alignment to a custom transform orientation